 Spain is an international leader in standardisation, at the forefront of the world in standards for accessibility, tourism, sustainability in construction, compliance, intelligent cities and innovation, among other fields.
 In addition, Spanish experts assumed 17 new international and European responsibilities in 2020, bringing the total figure to 144.

-The Organisation also published the Reports Standardisation for the Ecological Transition and Support for Standardisation of the Digital Economy, to accompany the Spanish economic sectors in their dual transition.
+The public entity also released the Reports Support for Standardization of the Ecological Transition and Support for the Standardization of Digital Transformation in order to guide the economic sectors through this two-fold transition.